And are champions of their leagues

 7- Celtic in Scotland.
 Celtic added their 45 Scottish Premier title and approaches the 54 del Rangers, who with his sanction has left Catholics free for time.

 8- Red Bull Salzburg in Austria.
 A spanish, Jonathan Soriano, led the Red Bull to win the Austrian Bundesliga, the eighth of his record.
-Still a long way from 32 Rapid Vienna.
+Still a long way from 32 from Vienna Rapid.